 - You are responsible to keep track of your chapel credit and must let us know within 72 hours if your credit is not showing up from an event.
 To let us know, send and email to email@example.com.
 Include your ID number and a few sentence summary of the chapel event and what was most formative for you from the chapel.^ back to top ^

 Wednesday Chapel Attendance (Download a Spiritual Life Calendar)

 Chapel is a time of learning, praise and worship.
 Chapel services are held on Wednesday mornings from 10:40 a.m. to 11:30 a.m. in Bauman Auditorium and Wednesday evenings from 7:30 p.m. to 8:30 p.m. in Bauman Auditorium.
 Chapels are held the first 14 weeks of the 15-week semester.

 To be given credit for attending a chapel service, students must scan their student ID cards into a computerized scanner upon entering and exiting the auditorium.
 Students who are found leaving chapel before the conclusion of the service or students who scan in for someone other than themselves will be held accountable for an attempt to defraud chapel attendance requirements.
 For other Spiritual Life options held in smaller venues, a sign-in list will be used.
 To get credit for a chapel elective event students must fill out a form on their mygfu under the chapel elective section.

 Chapel Elective Attendance

 Throughout the year there are different special events and groups that are available for Chapel Elective Credit.
 We have a running list of events and groups we have approved to count towards chapel elective credit.
 In order to recieve credit for attending a chapel elective event a student must fill out a form on their mygfu chapel portal answering a few questions about the event they attended.
 Students may earn up to 5 of their total needed 15 credits through attending chapel electives.
-Watch the university's e-nnouncements to read about upcoming events that count towards elective credit.
+Watch The Daily Bruin for information about upcoming events that count towards elective credit.
 View a list of our current chapel electives.

 LYFE Group Leaders (Spiritual Life Assistants)